Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 ![image](https://github.com/user-attachments/assets/4ff35c90-5381-4851-8293-dd4ca76d2f61)

 To establish the core environment, Java and Maven were installed on the EC2 instance.
-Java and Maven were installed on the EC2 instance.
 The application’s framework was structured using Maven’s archetype feature to standardize the directory layout:
 ```
 mvn archetype:generate
 -DgroupId=com.mycompany.app